Bizval Indicator Report

 NOW 1 YEAR AGO MOVEMENT

-Business lending rates advertised by the big four banks remained stable.
+Business lending rates advertised by the big four banks remained unchanged.
+The volume of businesses listed for sale decreased by around 3.0% on an annual basis.

 Chart by Visualizer